awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 ```

 ### Disabling IP-Family-Specific TURN Candidates
-The following environment variables can be used to disable TURN relay candidates from being generated for the local peer:
+The following environment variables can be used to disable certain TURN relay candidates from being generated for the local peer:
 ```
 export KVS_DISABLE_IPV4_TURN=ON
 export KVS_DISABLE_IPV6_TURN=ON